Economy of Azerbaijan: Republic era

-Oil remains the most prominent product of Azerbaijan's economy with cotton, natural gas and agriculture products contributing to its economic growth over the last five years.
-More than $60 billion was invested into Azerbaijan's oil by major international oil companies in AIOC consortium operated by BP.
-Oil production under the first of these PSAs, with the Azerbaijan International Operating Company, began in November 1997 and now is about 500,000 barrels per day.
-People visit petroleum spas (or "oil spas") to bathe in the local crude in Naftalan A leading caviar producer and exporter in the past, Azerbaijan's fishing industry today is concentrated on the dwindling stocks of sturgeon and beluga in the Caspian Sea.
+Oil and gas are the most prominent products of Azerbaijan's economy.
+More than $60 billion was invested into Azerbaijan's oil sector by major international oil companies in AIOC consortium operated by BP.
+Oil production under the first of these production sharing agreements (PSAs), with the Azerbaijan International Operating Company, began in November 1997 and was about 500,000 barrels per day in 2006.
+People visit petroleum spas (or "oil spas") to bathe in the local crude in Naftalan.
+A leading caviar producer and exporter in the past, Azerbaijan's fishing industry today is concentrated on the dwindling stocks of sturgeon and beluga in the Caspian Sea.

 Azerbaijan shares all the problems of the former Soviet republics in making the transition from a command to a market economy, but its energy resources brighten its long-term prospects.
 Azerbaijan has begun making progress on economic reform, and old economic ties and structures are slowly being replaced.
-An obstacle to economic progress, including stepped up foreign investment, is the continuing conflict with Armenia over the Nagorno-Karabakh region.
+An obstacle to economic progress, including foreign investment, is the continuing conflict with Armenia over the Nagorno-Karabakh region.

-In 1992, Azerbaijan became member of the Economic Cooperation Organization.
+In 1992 Azerbaijan became a member of the Economic Cooperation Organization.
 In 2002, the Azerbaijani merchant marine had 54 ships.
-In March 2001, Azerbaijan concluded a natural gas agreement with Turkey, providing a future export market for Azerbaijan.

-Azerbaijan has concluded 21 production-sharing agreements with various oil companies.
-An export pipeline that transports Caspian oil to the Mediterranean from Baku through Tbilisi, Georgia to Ceyhan, Turkey (the Baku-Tbilisi-Ceyhan Pipeline) became operational in 2006.
-The pipeline is expected to generate as much as $160 billion in revenues for the country over the next 30 years.
-The recent high price of oil is highly beneficial to Azerbaijan's economy as the nation is in the midst of an oil boom.
-Eastern Caspian producers in Kazakhstan also have expressed interest in accessing this pipeline to transport a portion of their production.